The Human Development Minor

 Completing a minor in Human Development may be useful for students who are aiming for careers that involve interacting with children, teens, or older adults.
 Students are required to take one of three introductory courses in Human Development, plus four more HD classes.
 Students electing the minor may specialize in a particular age group or area in HD.

-Open to all Cornell University Undergraduates (except for HD majors.)
+- Open to all Cornell University Undergraduates (except for HD majors and Psych majors.)

 HD special studies courses (HD 4000, 4010, 4020 or 4030) will not count toward fulfilling the HD Minor.

 During the semester in which you are planning to graduate:

 - submit a copy of the Application to Graduate with a Minor in Human Development and